chrislee35/orange3-nlp-book/08-Recognition.md

 - Save your NER workflows as `ner-news-headlines.ows` and `ner-tweets.ows`
 - You can use the extracted entity types in downstream tasks such as clustering or relation extraction
-- In the next chapter, you'll explore **Topic Modeling** to discover hidden themes in large text corpora.
+- In the next chapter, you'll explore **Text Summation** to reduce larger texts to more managable summaries.

+---